The flu is an infection of the nose, throat, and lungs. It spreads easily.

 The flu is caused by an influenza virus.

 Sometimes, you can get a virus that makes you throw up or have diarrhea.
-Some people call this the "stomach flu."
-But, that is misleading.
-It is not a flu.
+Some people call this the "stomach flu ."
+This is a misleading name because this virus is not the actual flu.
 The flu mostly affects your nose, throat, and lungs.

 Other common symptoms include: